 By Sophi MacMillan, chief executive of the Vinyl Council of Australia

-A new report from the Vinyl Council of Australia has highlighted the inherent performance benefits of the material in the event of fire.
+The latest technical guidance on PVC fire safety, the 2019 ISO Technical Report, has highlighted the inherent performance benefits of the material in the event of fire.

 When subjected to a series of tests, the inherent flame retardancy of PVC proved not to cause, support or enhance the development of fire, particularly when used in windows or building products.